probablycort/CSGDiscordBot/README.md

 # CortSiriGoogle Discord Bot
-CortSiriGoogle, aka.
-CSGDiscordBot, is an experimental Discord bot based on Python.
-It is a part of the [CortSiriGoogle Studios](https://cortstudios.carrd.co/) Project.
-Developed by [@probablycort](https://github.com/probablycort/) and rewritten by [@searinminecraft](https://github.com/searinminecraft/).
+CortSiriGoogle, also known as CSGDiscordBot, is an experimental Discord bot based on Python, specifically made for the CortSiriGoogle Studios Discord server.
+It is currently part of a side project made by [CortSiriGoogle Studios](https://cortstudios.carrd.co/).
 The bot has some unique commands, statuses and more.
 The default prefix of this bot is `.`, and do `.help` for commands.

+Developed by [@probablycort](https://github.com/probablycort/) and rewritten by [@searinminecraft](https://github.com/searinminecraft/)

 ## Quick Setup
 Make a virtual enviroment, then install the requirements at `requirements.txt`: